delta-io/delta/docs/source/delta-spark-connect.md

 .. note:: This feature is available in preview in <Delta> 4.0 and above.

-Delta Connect adds [Spark Connect](https://spark.apache.org/docs/latest/spark-connect-overview.html) support to Scala and Python APIs of Delta Lake for Apache Spark.
-Spark Connect is a new project released in Apache Spark 4.0 that adds a decoupled client-server infrastructure which allows remote connectivity from Spark from everywhere.
-Delta Connect makes the `DeltaTable` interfaces compatible with the new Spark Connect protocol.
+<Delta> Connect adds [Spark Connect](https://spark.apache.org/docs/latest/spark-connect-overview.html) support to Scala and Python APIs of <Delta> Lake for Apache Spark.
+Spark Connect is a new project released in Apache Spark 4.0 that adds a decoupled client-server infrastructure which allows remote connectivity from Spark from everywhere. <Delta> Connect makes the `DeltaTable` interfaces compatible with the new Spark Connect protocol.

 # Motivation

-Delta Connect is expected to bring the same benefits as Spark Connect:
+<Delta> Connect is expected to bring the same benefits as Spark Connect:

-1. Easier upgrading to more recent versions of Spark and Delta, as the client interface is completely decoupled from the server.
+1. Easier upgrading to more recent versions of Spark and <Delta>, as the client interface is completely decoupled from the server.
-2. Simpler integration of Spark and Delta with developer tooling.
-IDEs no longer have to integrate with the full Spark and Delta implementation, and instead can integrate with a thin-client.
+2. Simpler integration of Spark and <Delta> with developer tooling.
+IDEs no longer have to integrate with the full Spark and <Delta> implementation, and instead can integrate with a thin-client.
-3. Support for languages other than Java/Scala and Python.
+3. Support for languages other than <Java>/<Scala> and <Python>.
 Clients "merely" have to generate Protocol Buffers and therefore become simpler to implement.
-4. Spark and Delta will become more stable, as user code is no longer running in the same JVM as Spark's driver.
+4. Spark and <Delta> will become more stable, as user code is no longer running in the same JVM as Spark's driver.
 5. Remote connectivity.
 Code can run anywhere now, as there is a gRPC layer between the user interface and the driver.

 # Supported Delta Connect operations